10 Common SEO Mistakes That Kill Your Rankings

 If someone searches "how to fix a leaky faucet" and you show them a product page for faucets, you've failed.
 Even if you technically rank.

-You can't improve what you don't measure.
+Can't improve what you don't measure.
 Yet many companies treat SEO as set-it-and-forget-it.
-They publish content, build some links, then wonder why nothing's happening.
+Publish content, build some links, wonder why nothing's happening.

 Without tracking, you don't know: